NLxAROSA/springonetour2019/exercise-1-solution.md

 * Lookup the created (dynamic) route from the console
 * Copy the route
-* Open the application in the browser in specific example the route was: [http://fortune-service-rested-springhare.cfapps.io](http://fortune-service-rested-springhare.cfapps.io)
+* Open the application in the browser (e.g. in specific example the route was: [https://workshop-fortune-service-relaxed-grysbok.apps.pushto.cf](https://workshop-fortune-service-relaxed-grysbok.apps.pushto.cf))
 * Open the application in
 * Show the log file our the running app